 Forget blog monetization at the beginning

 The first thing to do when a blogger starts a site is to focus on the content before everything, if you just started, my first advice is to forget the monetization completely in the first few months.

-The biggest mistake that beginners makes all the time is to build the blog to make money only.
-That’s normal and we all need to make money, but only when we have the good content that helps people.
+The biggest mistake that beginners make all the time is to build a blog to make money only.
+That’s normal and we all need to make money, but only when we have good content that helps people.
 So, grow your blog in the first 2 to 5 months, and you’ll be able to build the blog that you want.